PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 > Boltac and Dimsbury both tried to ignore this shriek.
 > "Uh, yeah," said Boltac, making a placating motion toward Asarah with his hands.
 This was working.
 If she'd just shut up it was going to work. "in broad strokes, that's the deal."

-Yeah, yeah, yeah.
-That's great and all.
-I figured he was probably working with you.

-"You did?" said Relan.
-"Does this mean that you're in on it?"

-"Shattup, kid.
-It means I'm just not a gullible idiot.
-I'm not in on anything."

-"So if you knew that Rattick would betray you to me, then what was your plan to defeat me?"
-Dimsbury asked.

-"Defeat you?"
-Boltac asked with genuine confusion.

-"You mean you are not here for revenge?" asked Dimsbury.

-"Revenge?
-I have a chance of revenge?" asked Boltac.

-"No, there is no chance of someone like you defeating someone like me."

-"Oh, thank goodness," said Boltac

-"Thank goodness?" asked Dimsbury, genuinely intrigued.

-"I thought I had missed something.
-A shrewd merchant can't afford to miss things.
-I mean, you don't have some terrible weakness that you are not telling me about, do you?"

-"Ho, ho, ho," cackled Alston, "If I did, I certainly would't tell you about it, would I."

-"Ha, ha, ha," laughed Boltac.
-Then he cut his laugh abruptly short by saying, "Okay, enough yuks.
-Down to the negotiation."

-"Negotation?
-This is not a negotiation."

-"Sure it is chief.
-Everything is a negotiation.
-How much you want for her."

-"Excuse me?"

-"You want a serving girl.
-I want my lady friend back.
-How much for your serving girl, my lady friend."

-"You can't buy her from me?
-I am of noble descent.
-You are merely a serf."

-"Ennnnh, not so much.
-I am a free man.
-A merchant, with assets and capital of my own."

-"Pfah, you have no standing.
-You are not even a real person.
-You are merely a piece of livestock that can have no owner."

-"En-henh, but when you milk this cow, he leaks gold," Boltac said, "C'mon Mr. Wizard, there's no need to be unreasonable.
-Everybody needs gold, right?"
-Boltac threw a purse of gold at the feet of the Wizard.
-It landed with a reassuringly substantial clank.

-Alston did not look down.
-He held Boltac's gaze and said, "Only peasants need gold.
-The Noble need other things."

-"Not to offend you, your honor, but that's not exactly how it works.
-Even Kings run short of coin.
-And there's plenty more where that came from, in case Wizard's run short of coin as well."

-"I will not be bought and sold like so much meat!"
-Asarah protested.

-"This is worse than being stolen," asked Boltac

-"My, ahem, Lord," said Rattick.
-Everyone turned to look at Rattick half obscured in the shadows.
-Boltac wondered, how did Rattick manage to slink into the corner of a round room?
-"Yes, there is more where that came from.
-That unseemly sack draped over his shoulder?
-Yes, that is something called Themistres Bag of Holding."

-"Really," said Alston.
-"That is incredible.
-You know, I met him once.
-When I was young.
-Do you have any idea how rare his creations are?

-"I have some idea of how expensive it was," said Boltac, "and, if you think about it, that's really the same thing.
-But, if it will help sweeten the deal, I'll throw it in."
-When he saw the Wizard wasn't looking, he gave Asarah a look that begged her to be quiet.

-"You know," Alston said with a strange half-smile, "I must admit, you are a civilized man."

-Boltac made a little bow, "Thank you."

-"Do you have any idea how many people have tried to raid my dungeon, laboratory, whatever, trying to steal my property."

-"I am not raiding you, I am a customer."

-"Yes, here for trade.
-Vile trade it is, but I admit, it is more civilized than treachery, deception and thieves."

-"Deception also has it's uses for the mighty," whispered Rattick from the shadows.
-This time from the other corner of a round room.
-He was such a hard figure to pin down.

-"Yes, civilized…" Alston said, staring off into the smokey air, of his spherical chamber.
-"I have spend so much time arguing for unreasonable people to take the civilized path."

-"It's always the best way," Boltac said hopefully, "Reasonable people, getting along in a reasonable world.
-Able to do business together?" he asked hopefully.

-"It is surprising," said Alston.

-"Funny old world, isn't it." said Boltac.

-"Seize him!" commanded Alston.
-Samga snapped his fingers and three Orc's leapt from the ranks and grabbed Boltac.
-Samga barked, "Take him to the cells," in the harsh tongue of the Orc's.

-"No!" cried Asarah.

-"Wait, wait!" cried Boltac.

-"And bring the bag to me," said Alston.

-"Believe me, Mr. Wizard, you don't want to mess around in that bag," said Boltac as the Orc's dragged him away.

-"STOP!" cried Alston.
-"What did you say?"

-"I said, for your own good, you should leave that bag alone."

-"WHAT!"

-"Okay, this is just ridiculous.
-Stay outta the bag, or you'll regret it."

-"DO YOU KNOW WHO I AM!"

-"Johnny Hubris?" asked Boltac, "A guy I usedta know.
-Nevermind."

-Alston clapped his hands together and lightning bolts shot forth and ricocheted around the stone ceiling.
-Everything human in the room, hid their faces against the sudden and terrible noise and wind created by the superheated air.
-"I command the forces of nature itself.
-I harness the element power that turns the world.
-I am to be afraid of your sack of goodies?"

-"Only if ya not a jackass," Boltac said out of the side of his mouth.

-"WHAT!" demanded Alston.

-"Oh, uh, No, of course not!"

-"Throw him in the pit!"

-"NOOOOOOOO!" screamed Asarah.

-Samga lifted the cover of the bottomless pit of failed creations.
-The Orc's gave a push, and Boltac was gone.

 # The Wizard Shows Boltac the Fount of All Magic